Sunday, January 12, 2025

 • Set Guiding Principles: Establish a few guiding principles to support your intentions.
 These could be:

-• Mindfulness: Cultivate greater awareness of your thoughts, feelings, and actions.
+• Mindfulness: Cultivate greater awareness of your thoughts, feelings, and actions, both for your own wellbeing and so you can show up more fully for others.

-• Compassion: Treat yourself and others with kindness and understanding.
+• Compassion: Treat yourself and others with kindness and understanding, remembering that we are all doing our best in difficult times.

 Intention Setting Exercises: